bcgov/CITZ-HybridWorkplace/README.md

 # CITZ HybridWorkplace

-This is the project repo for the 2022 CITZ IMB "Hybrid Workplace" product.
-We are currently in our inception phase, come back often as content is constantly being added

 ## Introduction

 This is the project repo for the 2022 CITZ IMB "Hybrid Workplace" product.
 We are currently in our inception phase, come back often as content is constantly being added